COMPARE THE INTERNSHIPS

 - A minimum English Language IELTS (Academic) 5.5 or equivalent.

 - A valid travel and medical insurance policy (proof of which must accompany application form).

 - As ELC internships are based on a partnership between ELC and the local church, applications must be completed in agreement with the local Lead Pastor.

-- Each Intern will require a Supervisor who is able to meet with the intern for approximately 1 hour each week, and a Mentor who will meet with them at least fortnightly throughout the year.
+- The supervisor will to meet with the intern for approximately 30-60 minutes each week, and the mentor will meet with them at least monthly throughout the year.

-- Supervisor and Mentor training will be provided in March via a live online class.
+- Supervisors and mentors training will be provided in March via a live online class.
 Completion of this training is required.

-- Supervisors and Mentors are required to submit progress reports on their intern’s work each term (4 per year), using a template supplied by ELC.
+- Supervisors and mentors are required to submit progress reports on their intern’s work each term, using a template supplied by ELC.